Responsible JavaScript: Part I

 Using JavaScript solutions for layout and presentations problems is not new.
 It was something we did when we lied to ourselves in 2009 that every website had to look in IE6 exactly as it did in the more capable browsers of that time.
 If we’re still developing websites to look the same in every browser in 2019, we should reassess our development goals.
 There will always be some browser we’ll have to support that can’t do everything those modern, evergreen browsers can.
 Total visual parity on all platforms is not only a pursuit made in vain, it’s the principal foe of progressive enhancement.

-I’m not here to kill JavaScript
+I’m not here to kill JavaScript#section6

 Make no mistake, I have no ill will toward JavaScript.
 It’s given me a career and—if I’m being honest with myself—a source of enjoyment for over a decade.
 Like any long-term relationship, I learn more about it the more time I spend with it.
 It’s a mature, feature-rich language that only gets more capable and elegant with every passing year.